Stroke is the leading cause of adult disability and the 4th leading cause of death in the United States.

 Stroke is preventable and treatable if evaluation is sought right away.
 It is important to be able to identify signs and symptoms of stroke and to activate emergency service immediately if any of these symptoms occur - transient or persistent.
 The symptoms of stroke can include any sudden loss of neurological function:

 The Tulane Stroke Program provides comprehensive acute stroke care and management throughout the patient’s inpatient stay.
 Further care is provided at Tulane Inpatient Rehabilitation Center and through Tulane’s outpatient therapy services.
-Stroke recovery and prevention clinic is provided at 275 Lasalle Ave, New Orleans, LA 70112.
+Stroke recovery and prevention clinic is provided at 1415 Tulane Avenue, 5th floor clinic, New Orleans, LA 70112.

 The Tulane Stroke Team includes board certified vascular neurologists, a neurovascular nurse practitioner and vascular neurosurgery team providing state-of-the-art endovascular neurological interventions.
 Participation in clinical trials may be offered, providing the most up-to-date advances in stroke treatments.